Luchixiang/EMDiffuse/README.md

 ## Jupyter notebooks

-Have a look at our jupyter notebook:
+Explore our Jupyter notebooks for step-by-step tutorials:

 - [2D EM denoising](https://github.com/Luchixiang/EMDiffuse/tree/master/example/denoise)
 - [2D EM super-resolution](https://github.com/Luchixiang/EMDiffuse/tree/master/example/super-res)
 - [Isotropic vEM reconstruction with isotropic training data](https://github.com/Luchixiang/EMDiffuse/tree/master/example/vEMDiffuse-i)
 - [Isotropic vEM reconstruction without isotropic training data](https://github.com/Luchixiang/EMDiffuse/tree/master/example/vEMDiffuse-a)

-In order to run the notebooks, install jupyter in your conda environment or try [Google Colab](https://colab.research.google.com/).
+In order to run the notebooks, install jupyter in your conda environment or use [Google Colab](https://colab.research.google.com/).

 ```
 pip install jupyter
 ```

-## EMDiffuse-n for 2D EM denoising
+## Instructions for EMDiffuse-n (2D EM denoising)

 ### Training:
 #### Step 1: Download the Dataset
 Download the dataset from https://zenodo.org/records/10205819
 #### Step 2:  Align and Crop
-This step automatically registers and crops the patch for model training.
-For our multiple noise level dataset
+Automatically register and crop patches for model training.
+For our dataset with multiple noise levels:

 ```python
 cd RAFT/core
 python register.py --path /data/EMDiffuse_dataset/brain_train --tissue Brain --patch_size 256 --overlap 0.125
 ```

-Replace the argument  `--path` with the file path on which you place the dataset.  `patch_size` denotes the image dimensions of each cropped patch.
-As a general rule, use a patch size that is a power of two along all axes, or which is at least divisible by 8.  `overlap` is the overlap ratio of adjacent patches.
+Replace the `path` with your dataset's file path. `patch_size` should be a power of two or divisible by 8, and `overlap` sets the overlap ratio of adjacent patches.

-For transfer learning on other samples, please replace ``--tissue`` with the target such as the `Liver`, `Heart`, or `BM`.
+For transfer learning on other samples, replace ``tissue`` with the target such as the `Liver`, `Heart`, or `BM`.

 For your own denoise dataset with a structure like: